kiboschool/course-pm-and-design/src/lessons/ux-research/basics.md

 </aside>

 ## UX Design principle 1: Mix it up!
-💡 When conducting research, use a mix of both quantitative and qualitiative research, as well as a mix of attitudinal and behavior approaches.
-This enables you to get the clearest and most naunced view of a deisgn problems.
+💡 When conducting research, use a mix of both quantitative and qualitiative research, as well as a mix of attitudinal and behavioral approaches.
+This enables you to get the clearest and most naunced view of a design problem.